Phoenix has a Comicon?

 Can I be in costume as a volunteer?

 Again, possibly.
 It depends on the position.
 If you are in Programming and working the Whedonverse room, dressing up like Captain Mal is completely acceptable.
-Other areas, like Line/Access and H.E.R.O.E.S. are costume-free.
+Other areas, like Line/Access are costume-free.

 Can I take pictures of cosplayers while I volunteer?

 We do expect people to focus on volunteering during their shift and give you a day pass for Comicon in order to enjoy the show.
-No one will take away your camera or phone if you take a picture while working, but the hope is you would provide convention guests the same help and respect you would want to receive as an attendee.
+As long as you adhere to convention policy no one will take away your camera or phone if you take a picture while working, but the hope is you would provide convention guests the same help and respect you would want to receive as an attendee.

-Is there any reimbursement for hotel or transportation costs for Event Staff or volunteers?
+Is there any reimbursement for hotel or transportation costs for Event Staff?

-At this time, we are not able to provide reimbursement for Event Staff or volunteers.
+At this time, we are not able to provide reimbursement for Event Staff volunteers.

 Ok, I want to be Event Staff.
 Where and when are these meeting you speak of?